-Working with FRG who are facilitating this England and Wales Review, prompted by the rise in care proceedings and number of children in care, and funded by the Nuffield Foundation.
-Social care and family justice stakeholders are exploring possible changes to local authority and court systems, and national and local policies and practice, to help manage demand in ways that are consistent with achieving the best outcomes for children.
+Working with FRG who facilitated this England and Wales Review, prompted by the rise in care proceedings and number of children in care, and funded by the Nuffield Foundation.
+The Review findings were launched in London and Cardiff in July 2018.
+Social care and family justice stakeholders are now engaged in pursuing the Review’s 20 suggestions about possible changes to local authority and court systems, and national and local policies and practice, to help manage demand in ways that are consistent with achieving the best outcomes for children.

 Research in Practice Change Project on Recurrent Care

 Project management of this RiP change project, run together with Lancaster and Essex Universities, working with representatives from 12 local authorities on setting up, or further developing, services for women who have had children removed more than once through care proceedings.
 The project runs from November 2017 to Autumn 2018.

 Working with the Family Drug and Alcohol (FDAC) National Unit to support the roll out of the FDAC model to new areas and to help existing FDAC sites sustain their service.

 Commissioned by the Tavistock and Portman NHS Foundation Trust

 As members of the Brunel/Lancaster University research team, we have completed 2 further studies about FDAC.

 One is about outcomes 5 years on.
 It finds that FDAC continues to do better than ordinary care proceedings in terms of substance misuse cessation and family reunification.

 The other study is about FDAC court practice across England.
 It finds that all FDAC judges observed are implementing the problem-solving model and wish to extend it to other types of care cases.